How the program works

 The Initial Intensive

 The first component of the Leadership Development Program is the Initial Intensive, which commences in the October before Associates’ first year of teaching.
 The thirteen-week Initial Intensive is designed to prepare participants for their first two years of teaching, during which 25 per cent of a Master’s Degree is achieved.

 The Initial Intensive has four components:

-- Online preparation: From October, Associates are able to access a series of online learning modules to prepare them for the Initial Intensive, which are expected to be completed prior to their arrival at the National Residential.
+- Online preparation: Associates are able to access a series of online learning modules to prepare them for the National Initial Intensive, which are expected to be completed prior to their arrival.

-- National Residential: From mid-November to December, participants complete a residential program in Melbourne, Victoria with the entirety of the incoming cohort.
-Associates complete 10 to 12 hours of face to face and self-directed learning per day, six days per week, to develop in accordance with the Australian Professional Standards for Teachers.
+- National Initial Intensive: From 16th November until 20th December 2018, participants complete a residential program in Melbourne, Victoria with the entirety of the incoming cohort.
+Associates complete 10 to 12 hours of face to face and self-directed learning per day, five days per week, to develop in accordance with the Australian Professional Standards for Teachers.

-- Regional Residential: In January, Associates join their regional cohort in a residential orientation program in the capital city of their placement state or territory.
+- Regional Initial Intensive: In January, Associates join their regional cohort in a residential orientation program in the capital city of their placement state or territory.